mortinger91/header-only-cpp-mysql/README.md

-# easy-cpp-mysql
+# header-only-cpp-mysql
-Very easy HEADER-ONLY C++ Mysql Wrapper
+HEADER-ONLY easy C++ Mysql Wrapper

 Only .h file, just paste it into your project